Seachaos/DocScaffold/test/file_for_test/PostLoader/headers.md

 <table></table>

 /#{
-	"name" : "API for view.init"
+	"name" : "API for view"
 }#/
 GoodHere is example